- Elected / Appointed Officials

 Seeking Volunteers - Apply Now

-The cultural funding advisory task force develops funding recommendations for consideration by the City Council.
+The task force develops funding recommendations for consideration by the City Council.

-In 2021, members will meet August-October to review project proposals for a two-year funding cycle.
-The award process typically involves member participation in 1-2 orientation meetings in August and September and 2-3 meetings in October and November to receive and review proposals.
+In 2023, members will meet in the fall to review project proposals for a two-year funding cycle.
+The award process typically involves member participation in 1-2 orientation meetings, and 2-3 meetings to receive and review proposals.
 Members cannot currently serve as active board members or paid staff of organizations that will apply for cultural funding.